dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 When those macros are customized, we often leverage some of the following logic:

-- Set up some [environment variables](https://docs.getdbt.com/docs/build/environment-variables) and having some Jinja (`if/else/endif`) logic to identify if the run happens in Dev, Prod, CI and so fourth.
+- Set up some [environment variables](/docs/build/environment-variables) and having some Jinja (`if/else/endif`) logic to identify if the run happens in Dev, Prod, CI etc and more so.
-    - Or, as an alternative to environment variables, you can use `target.name` ([documentation here](https://docs.getdbt.com/reference/dbt-jinja-functions/target)).
-In dbt Cloud, we recommend environment variables, as they can be set at the environment and all jobs will automatically inherit those values.
+    - Or as an alternative to environment variables, you can use `target.name`.
+For more information, you can refer to [About target variables](reference/dbt-jinja-functions/target).
+In dbt Cloud, we recommend environment variables as they can be set at the environment and all jobs will automatically inherit those values.

 INSERT IMAGE HERE

-Use the out of the box ('DBT_CLOUD_GIT_BRANCH') environment variable in dbt Cloud, available in the IDE (documentation here), to allow the database/schema/object name to depend on the current branch.
+Use the out of the box `DBT_CLOUD_GIT_BRANCH` environment variable in dbt Cloud, available in the IDE [special environment variables](/docs/build/environment-variables#special-environment-variables), to allow the database/schema/object name to depend on the current branch.

 ## Example use cases